natnael6825/newnovel.org-novel-downloader-Scraper/ReadMe.md

-The content of the novel is found on https://newnovel.org/.So go to the site and copy the correct name.
+The content of the novel is found on https://newnovel.org/ .So go to the site and copy the correct name.